February 23, 2017

-Almost every software development agency eventually creates a QA department.
-QAs' play role is to validate if the product meets both business and technical requirements, but also works and looks as expected.
+Almost every software development company eventually creates a QA department.
+Software tester's role is to validate whether the product meets both business and technical requirements, but also that it works and looks as expected.
 Yes, a company can do just fine with no testing experts, and make their developers take care of that part.
-However, if you crave effective, automated testing process, you need field pros within your team.
+However, if you crave an effective, automated testing process, you need real pros in your team.

 Having established workflows and knowledge how to make things done, a question about increasing qualifications and certifying the workers arises.
-Undeniably, the quality is one of the main targets in each development cycle both for the agency and the customer.
-It's obviously not just a QA's job to provide that, but having one increase you chances of success.
+Undeniably, product quality is one of the main targets in each development cycle both for the software development company and the client.
+It's obviously not just a QA's job to provide that, but having a professional quality assurance tester increases your chances of success.

-We decided to broaden our skills for 2 main reasons:
+We decided to broaden our skills and acquire ISTQB certifications for 2 main reasons:

-ISTQB (International Software Testing Qualifications Board) is a system for certifying software testers, QAs and all other people related to the quality of a product.
-It has 3 levels: basic, advanced, expert
+ISTQB (International Software Testing Qualifications Board) is a system for certifying software testers, QA Engineers and all other people related to the quality of a product.
+It has 3 levels: basic, advanced and expert.

 Let's talk a bit more about the first one.
 The program from the basic level includes:

-All the information, necessary for successfully passing the exam and getting an Agile tester certificate is presented in the syllabus, which is provided by the authors of ISTQB.
+All the information, necessary for successfully passing the exam and getting an Agile tester certificate is presented in the syllabus, which is provided by the authors of the ISTQB.

 When you start thinking about preparation, the examiner’s website suggests two options:

 If you have enough time and are ready for additional expenses it may be a good decision to prepare in groups.
 In such groups, information is mostly given in easy to understand forms, and taking an active part in classes will provide you with a necessary level of knowledge to pass the exam.

 After we spent a bit more time on research, we found that a lot of the QA resources recommend to prepare for the exam with a book “Foundations of Software Testing ISTQB Certification” written by Rex Black, one of the ISTQB authors.

 * Getting ready by working with mock tests and solving recommended sample question papers.